Creating a token on the Flow blockchain? Don’t forget this VITAL part!

 Interfaces (for now) specify EXACT signatures and types

 Contracts that implement the interface have to match the interface specifications exactly.
-The exact function signature for deposit
+The exact function signature for deposithas to be

 pub fun deposit(from: @FungibleToken.Vault)